Home Testing Kit

 Videos for COVID-19

 Everyone is at risk for contracting the coronavirus.
 Sadly, no one seems to be immune to it.
-Yet, there are some people who are at a higher risk of dying from COVID-19, including those with underlying and preexisting conditions — especially respiratory illnesses.
+Yet, some people are at a higher risk of dying from COVID-19, including those with underlying and preexisting conditions — especially respiratory illnesses.

 People who live in close quarters with others (like those in nursing homes, homeless shelters, detention centers, group homes, or multi-generational households) are more likely to contract COVID because it’s more difficult to socially distance or quarantine sick patients.

 Preexisting conditions that increase a patient’s likelihood of developing severe symptoms of COVID include: